Case study: searching flights becomes easier thanks to an API

-Sarah Barrett, marketing director at Liverpool airport, has headed this transformation.
+Sarah Barrett, marketing director at LJLA, has headed this transformation.
 She believes that the implementation of this API is precisely an example of the innovative approach taken by the complex.

 A sector making great strides in technology

 Alaska Airlines was one of the first to develop an iPhone app to allow users to access their boarding passes, a system which today has been copied by numerous airline companies.
-But it then went one step further and incorporated an API, as part of an initiative it called ‘Innovation at the Edge’.
-Its aim was to develop applications that offered added value to its users and employees.
+It then went one step further and incorporated an API as part of an initiative called ‘Innovation at the Edge’, aiming to develop applications that offered added value to its users and employees.

 Notifications are also being revolutionized